There are plenty of insoles on the market, but one pair I highly recommend are these ENERTOR ones.

 I popped the ENERTORs in to old faithful Saucony TR8 Excursion trainers and have spent the past month running in them.
 I even wore them for a six hour hike in the Brecon Beacons.

-Plus points are I haven’t had to cut any material off like I have had to do with other insoles to make them fit inside my trainers.
-The only downside is that my heels do feel a little looser in the trainer because of the thicker padding underfoot.
+Plus points are I haven’t had to cut any material off the insoles like I have had to do with other insoles to make them fit inside my trainers.
+The only downside is that my heels do feel a little looser in the trainer because of the thicker padding underfoot raising my heel up.

 However, this minor issue is far outweighed by the comfort and support they give.

-I’ve recently had issues with my left Achilles tendon and the ENERTOR insoles have made a massive difference to my recovery and to my flat-fleet, which are now much less painful, especially after I’ve run more than 10 kilometres.
+I’ve recently had issues with my left Achilles tendon and the ENERTOR insoles have made a massive difference to my recovery and to my flat-fleet, which are now much less painful, especially after I run 10 kilometres or more.

 If you have any foot issues and want some proper support then the extra expense of the ENERTOR insoles are well worth the investment.